uolphysicsteaching/phas_vitals/README.rst

 After logging in, click on the Admin menu item to access the backend of the system.
 Using this you can create database entries for everything the system requires.
 Start by creating the following:

-    - Cohort objects: Usually specifed as a 6 digit number to represent the academic year, e.g. 202425
+    - Cohort objects: Usually specifed as a 6 digit number to represent the academic year, e.g. 202425 - may be loaded by the cohort.json fixture above
     - Programme Objects: You will need to create a Programme object for each degree programme that a student might be studying.
-These should match the name and code used by Banner
+These should match the name and code used by Banner/ Maybe loaded from the programmes.json fixture above.
     - Student Accounts - these can be imported from Banner module registration files (** needs sorting **) and will create user accounts for each student enrolled on the system.
     - Module objects - these are in the minerva section.
-At least one Module object will be required and the details provided.
+At least one Module object will be required and the details. provided.
 Key details and the name and module code.
 The module code prefix (e.g. PHAS) also needs to be set in the *constance* section.